 Here are some of the people I consider my investing mentors whether they know it or not: Warren Buffett, Peter Lynch, Benjamin Graham, John Bogle, Julie Stav, David Gardner, Tom Gardner, John Templeton, Charlie Munger, and Joel Greenblatt just to name a few.

-#9 Pay attention to your watch list and follow through on your plans.
+#9 Pay attention to your watchlist and follow through on your plans.

 I have a watchlist where I keep track of “wish list” companies or companies I would love to buy if I ever catch them “on sale”.
-There has been times where I have witnessed a random downturn in the markets (which I know is temporary) and yet I have failed to take advantage.
+There have been times where I have witnessed a random downturn in the markets (which I know is temporary) and yet I have failed to take advantage.
 Those are not very good days.

 The best days are those when I actually follow through on what I said I was going to do and I actually add to my holdings when I said I was going to add.
 One of the worst feelings is witnessing the price of a stock you told yourself you would buy much higher than where you last saw it simply because you forgot to buy it or decided to just wait.
 Speaking from experience.
 This is still a work in progress 🙂